tmatiki2/GBDTpose/README.md

 # **Parametric GBDTpose**

 **Parametric GBDTpose** is a vision-based localization framework that uses a siamese neural network for pose estimation.
 This repository contains starter code to help you get started.
+If you find this repository useful, contact the author at (thomasngare5@gmail.com).
+Also cite the paper:
+"Leveraging Graphics-Based Digital Twin to Develop Scalable Parametric Pose Regressor for UAV Localization in GPS-denied Environments"

 Example videos demonstrate drone localization in action using GBDTpose.

 📹 **Watch the demo videos here:**
 [Google Drive - GBDTpose Demos](https://drive.google.com/drive/folders/126kFGxMAw3pU-g0phBOq0ywAM3b9NQak)